TISUnion/PrimeBackup/docs/chunking/index.md

 File chunking is a storage strategy where a large file is split into smaller pieces called chunks before being stored.
 Each chunk is hashed and deduplicated independently, so when only part of a large file changes between backups, only the modified chunks need to be written anew.
-The unchanged chunks are reused directly from existing storage.
+The unchanged chunks are reused directly from existing storage

 In Prime Backup, restoring a chunked file is transparent to users.
-The original file is reconstructed automatically when the backup is read or exported.
+The original file is reconstructed automatically when the backup is read or exported

 ## When It Is Applied